 How to Set Up Link Expiration in Pretty Links

-If you're ready to set up link expiration with Pretty Links, you'll be glad to know the process is simple and can be completed in a few minutes.
-Let's take a look!
+If you're ready to set up link expiration with Pretty Links, you'll be glad to know the process is simple and can be completed in just a few minutes.

 Once you're in the link editor, scroll down to Pro Options and click on it to expand your choices.
 Simply check the box next to Expire to enable the setting.